A flexible care service in York

 Our team of professionally trained carers in York can provide you with a perfectly tailored package of care in the comfort of your own home.
 We can provide visiting care for as little as 30 minutes, right up to full-time live-in care.

-The York branch of Helping Hands covers York, Earswick, Bishop Thorpe, Dunnington, Tadcaster, Haxby, Poppleton, Linton-On-Ouse, Tockwith, Copmanthorpe, Wheldrake, Elvington, Strensall, Selby, Pocklington, Fulford, Melbourne, Wilberfoss, Sheriff Hutton, Sutton on the Forest, Thirsk, Long Marston, Cawood, Wistow, Thirsk and the surrounding areas.
+The York branch of Helping Hands covers York, Earswick, Bishop Thorpe, Dunnington, Tadcaster, Haxby, Poppleton, Linton-On-Ouse, Tockwith, Copmanthorpe, Wheldrake, Elvington, Strensall, Selby, Fulford, Wilberfoss, Sheriff Hutton, Huntington, Acomb, Wiggington, Dringhouses, Heworth, Osbaldwick, Stockton on Forest, Shipton by Beningbrough, Long Marston, Cawood, Wistow, and the surrounding areas.

 Your local manager in York is Donna, who has been working with Helping Hands for several years.
 Her role is to ensure the branch is running smoothly, ensuring that every one of our customers, new and old, are receiving the best possible standard of care throughout their entire care plan.